phparkitect/arkitect/README.md

 phparkitect check
 ```

-With this command `phparkitect` will search all rules in the root of you project the default config file called `phparkitect.php`.
+With this command `phparkitect` will search all rules in the root of your project the default config file called `phparkitect.php`.
 You can also specify your configuration file using `--check` option like this:

 phparkitect check --config=/project/yourConfigFile.php